 Is this why you focused on pre-consumer waste, contacting brands directly?

 There are two reasons we went for that – the first is that we really liked the concept of the clothes being brand new.
 The clothes look new in the space – which makes merchandising a lot easier, which is great.
 But just from being on the periphery, working with brands and seeing how that works, you can see how much waste is produced.
 There is all of this stuff sitting around, stuff going to landfill, and there’s somewhere it can go and make a difference – I think something like 25% of clothing is never sold.
-Saskia who I run Thread Ahead with used to work at a Refugee Center in Leicester Square, they have a clothing bank, and it was always empty – so we had this conversation at the pub about surplus stock and came up with the idea of Thread Ahead to try and solve both issues.
+Saskia who I run Thread Ahead with used to work at a Refugee Center with a clothing bank, and it was always empty – so we had this conversation at the pub about surplus stock and came up with the idea of Thread Ahead to try and solve both issues.

 Has the, often provocative, discourse about refugees and the refugee crisis affected your work at all?